Amos Alonzo Stagg: Stagg Bowl

 The Amos Alonzo Stagg Bowl, otherwise known as the NCAA Division III Football Championship Game since 1973, is competed annually as the final game of the NCAA Division III Football Tournament.
 The Stagg Bowl can be traced back to 1969, prior to the inception of the D-III national championship.
 At that time—from 1969 to 1973—the Stagg Bowl was one of two bowls competed at the College Division level—the Knute Rockne Bowl and the Amos Alonzo Stagg Bowl.
 In 1973, the NCAA instituted the D-III national championship, and the Stagg Bowl was adopted as the moniker for that game.

 The first 10 Stagg Bowls were played in Phenix City, Alabama, from 1973 to 1982.
 Wittenberg University (Ohio) won the inaugural game via a 41–0 result over Juniata College (Pa.).
 The game moved to Kings Island, Ohio, for the 1983 and 1984 editions, with Augustana College (Ill.) winning the first two of its four straight NCAA titles.

 The Stagg Bowl returned to Phenix City for five more years, before spending three seasons in Bradenton, Florida.

 In 1993, the Stagg Bowl moved to Salem, Va., where it remained until 2017.
 The University of Mount Union (formerly Mount Union College) won the first of its NCAA Division III-record 13 football national championships in 1993.
 The Championship was held in Shenandoah, TX, in 2018 and 2019.

 Tom Benson Hall of Fame Stadium at Hall of Fame Village powered by Johnson Controls in Canton, Ohio, was originally awarded the 2020 and 2021 Stagg Bowls; however, the 2020 Championship was cancelled due to the COVID-19 pandemic.
-The 2021 Stagg Bowl will be held at Tom Benson Hall of Fame Stadium December 2-4, 2021.
+The 2021 Stagg Bowl was held at Tom Benson Hall of Fame Stadium December 2–4, 2021.

+Navy–Marine Corps Memorial Stadium in Annapolis, Maryland hosted the 2022 Stagg Bowl, where North Central College defeated University of Mount Union.
+In 2023, Salem Football Stadium in Salem, Virginia was awarded the game.